March 2022

 Front Page

-- ASC Procedures – which contains policies, procedures and practice guidance for Trafford Adult Social Care staff;
+- Adult Social Care Procedures policies, procedures and practice guidance for Trafford Adult Social Care staff;

 Procedures sections

-From the Front Page, if you click on either ASC procedures or TSSP procedures it will take you to the Contents page, from where you can access either set of procedures.
+From the front page of the APPP, if you click on either ASC procedures or TSSP procedures it will take you to a Contents page, from where you can access either set of procedures.

 Where ASC and TSSP have the same chapter titles, the TSSP ones have ‘(TSSP)’ written after the title.